JMS55/jms55.github.io/content/posts/2024_06_08_virtual_geometry_bevy_0_14/index.md

 The high level steps for converting a mesh are as follows:
 1. Build LOD 0 meshlets
 2. For each meshlet, find the set of all edges making up the triangles within the meshlet
-3. For each meshlet, find the set of connected meshlets (share an edge)
+3. For each meshlet, find the set of connected meshlets (sharing an edge)
 4. Divide meshlets into groups of roughly 4
 5. For each group of meshlets, build a new list of triangles approximating the original group
 6. For each simplified group, break them apart into new meshlets
-7. Repeat steps 3-7 using the set of new meshlets, unless we ran out of meshlets to simplify
+7. Repeat steps 3-7 using the set of new meshlets, until we run out of meshlets to simplify

 ![Nanite LOD build steps](build_steps.png)